XueZeyue/XueZeyue.github.io/_pages/about.md

   - /about.html
 ---

 Hello, I'm Zeyue Xue, a first-year PhD student in the Computer Science Department of The University of Hong Kong, advised by Prof. Ping Luo and co-advised by Prof. Wenping Wang (ACM Fellow).

-My research interests lie in large-scale deep learning and AIGC foundation models.
-I also serve as a core researcher and developer in SenseTime's Basemodel team.
-We are committed to designing and optimizing huge vision-language neural network, and I'm responsible for pretraining and optimizing AIGC foundation models (including  training acceleration, scalable network architecture design, image super-resolution, image quality optimization, etc).

-I'm open to discuss on AIGC foundation models.
-If you are interested, please feel free to email me.
+My research interests lie in large-scale deep learning and Generative AI.
+If you are interested in my research, please feel free to email me.

 Research Interests